mesosphere/dcos-docs-site/pages/1.11/installing/ent/custom/system-requirements/index.md

 # Hardware Prerequisites

-You must have a single bootstrap node, Mesos master nodes, and Mesos agent nodes.
+The hardware prerequisites are a single bootstrap node, Mesos master nodes, and Mesos agent nodes.

 ## Bootstrap node